M-Talha-Jabbar/WebAPIs-Asp.NetCore5/README.md

 ### Default Conventions in EF
 Reference: https://www.entityframeworktutorial.net/efcore/conventions-in-ef-core.aspx <br />
-Note: If entities do not follow the default relationships conventions, then you can use Fluent API to configure the relationships between entities.

 ### Configurations in EF
 - There are two ways to configure domain(entity) classes if we want to customize the entity to table mapping and do not want to follow default conventions: